 - I will endeavour to ensure the pace of the work feels safe and manageable through a process of negotiation and joint collaboration with you.
 I hold in mind the experiences that have shaped you and how they might impact you presently.

 - Together we will find and establish resources, tools and skills that will aid you in integrating and processing your experiences fully.
 I hope to hold a space that allows you to experiment and try new things out safely.
-I may even throw in a book or article recommendation now and again.
+I may even throw in a book, TED Talk, or article recommendation now and again.

 - My approach is relational, holistic and sensitive to social and cultural diversity.